galvusdamor/panda3core/README.md

 PANDA3 Core
 ===============

-This contains the core of the PANDA3 planner
+This contains the core of the PANDA3 planner ... and PANDA3pro